LordHarsh/student-team-management/README.md

 - React Icons - For the beautiful icons
 - React Toastify - For notifications
 - MongoDB Atlas - For database hosting
+- Vercel - For frontend hosting
+- Render - For backend hosting